fmontesi/cp2018/exam/README.md

 - The project will be tested using Java 8.

-- Only text files should be looked into.
-A text file is a file ending with the `.txt` suffix.

 - Including external libraries is forbidden.
 You can only use the Java standard library.